Bhutanese passport: History

 Foreign travel passports are issued to citizens of Bhutan for international travel.
-New Bhutanese passports are issued by the foreign affairs.
+New Bhutanese passports are issued by the Ministry of Foreign Affairs.

 In 1988, Bhutanese passport holders abroad were ordered to surrender their passports upon their return to Bhutan.

-In approximately 2006, the current version of the Bhutanese passports were first issued.
+The current version of the Bhutanese passports were first issued around 2006.

 Languages

-The passport contains text in English and Dzongkha (Tibetan script).
+The passport contains text in English and Dzongkha.

 Types of passport

+Visa requirements

+As of 2024, Bhutanese citizens have visa-free or visa on arrival access to 52 countries and territories, ranking the Bhutanese passport 92nd in the world according to the Henley Passport Index, together with Chad and Comoros.

+In popular culture

+In 2013, a Wikipedia user claiming to be Bhutanese and a native speaker of Dzongkha added a spoken article audio file to the Bhutanese passport article on the English Wikipedia.
+It was considered humorous by internet commentators, spawning an internet meme.
+The audio file was deleted in 2015 following debate on the article's talk page.